anshchawla521/DIY_FC/Readme.md

 - [ ] Make a skeleton code for people to work on
 - [ ] Write documentation for getting started with stm32 programming using arduino ide
 - [ ] Alot tasks to everyone
+- [ ] Write a function to find the desired state from user

 ### Ashok